 Successfully retain the shape, size, and durability of acrylic apparel by washing in warm water and drying on low heat.
 In order to preserve the silhouette, it is best to avoid hanging to dry.
 Instead, tumble dry on low heat or dry flat on a rack.

-After understanding what acrylic fabric is and how acrylic fibers are made, these specific washing instructions will become clearer.
+After understanding what acrylic fabric is and how acrylic fibers are made, then the specific washing instructions will become clearer.
+Each fabric and material requires special clothing cleaning tips.
 Let’s dive deeper into the subject to learn about the manufacturing process of acrylic, and how acrylic fabric is made.

 What is acrylic fabric?